jaslam94/Junaid.GoogleGemini.Net/README.md

 ### GeminiClient

 `GeminiClient` is a "Typed HttpClient".
-The `GeminiAuthHandler` is used to set the request headers.
-However, a case may arise where a custom `GeminiClient` is needed.
+A case may arise where a custom `GeminiClient` is needed.

 For example: **Using proxy**

 In such a scenario, a custom `HttpClient` object will be used to set proxy parameters.
 This object will then be used to initialize the `GeminiClient`.
-To do so, several steps need to be perfromed:
+To do so, several steps need to be performed:

 1. Created a new Typed HttpClient